jappeace/methods-homework/cogniveProcessing/assignmentanwsers.md

 ## How long does a single frame last on your monitor?
 refresh rate is 60hz, this is the industry standard, so its 1/60 of a second.

+## What does a for loop do?
+Iterate over the code inside it until a condition is no longer valid

+## Why is it preferable to decode stimulus as a number of frames?
+Time is very difficult to get right on computers, code doing stuff takes time and it takes quite some effort to measure this properly.
+So showing something for a number of frames rather than a number of seconds is much easier to code.

+## What did you perceive when viewing the stationary stimulus?
+Circles going outward

+## Do you know the name of this phenomenon?
+no...